 Do you have any other questions about punctuation and setting up dialogue, or would you like to share some opinions?
 Let me know in the comments!

-And if you like posts about writing, sign up to follow the blog, if you aren’t already – there’s a place on the lefthand side of the page.
+And if you like posts about writing, sign up to follow the blog, if you aren’t already – you can subscribe below.
 Thanks for stopping by!